A standard circular saw blade is 7 ¼” with a cutting depth of 2 ½” at maximum.

 Circular blades come in different sizes, thicknesses, and the number of teeth.

-The number of teeth is important because the fewer, the faster it will cut through the material.
+The number of teeth is important because the fewer, the faster they will cut through the material.

 Although that will lead to a rougher cut.